 Are you planning on traveling with your newborn?
 Here are some tips to follow if you are going to grab a bite to eat at a restaurant or staying in a hotel.

-Note: Keep in mind that the doctor may recommend that your baby avoids crowds if he is younger than three months old.
-This is because a newborn’s immune system is not fully developed yet, so he is more susceptible to
+Note: Keep in mind that the doctor may recommend that your baby avoids crowds if he or she is younger than three months old.
+This is because a newborn’s immune system is not fully developed yet, so

-and other infections.
+and other infections are more likely.
 Before you plan your baby’s first trip, it is a good idea to talk to the doctor to be sure that it is safe.

 If you are planning to go into a restaurant with your baby: